givo/nested-crud/README.md

 ## API

-* Data formatting is `JSON` based therefore server returns data in JSON format and receives data in `JSON`.
+* Data formatting is `JSON` based therefore server sends and receives data in `JSON` format.

 * The action mapping is as follows: (users collection)